-In contrast, the econometric analysis found that training led to a slight increase in the likelihood of domiciliary care workers changing jobs within social care, while it did not impact the likelihood of retention in residential care, with the data having been controlled for unobserved heterogeneity in both cases.
+In contrast, an econometric analysis found that training led to a slight increase in the likelihood of domiciliary care workers changing jobs within social care, while it did not impact the likelihood of retention in residential care, with the data having been controlled for unobserved heterogeneity in both cases.

 Differences in findings may in part be due to the datasets being used.
 The ASC-WDS relies on employer data about their staff and are prone to missing data on the reasons for staff leaving as they may be unknown to the employer.
 In contrast, the Annual Population Survey collects data directly from individuals, including on reasons for any job change.
 This is likely to provide more accurate data yet the number of people it draws on is smaller than those covered by ASC-WDS.
 There are also different types of training: mandatory training and more professional development focused training, such as level 3 training for senior care workers or training helping to better support service users, which can help to retain staff as it offers development perspectives and it may also open up new opportunities elsewhere.

 A recent ReWAGE policy paper suggested that social care labour market modelling could play a greater role in policy decisions, including in helping to better understand recruitment and retention by analysing the interplay of different good work indicators, including pay, on recruitment and retention, building on the research cited earlier.
 The ASC-WDS dataset, he argues, provides rich data, that could be linked to other data sets, and that statistical advances can help to address any concerns about the representativeness of the ASC-WDS data as data are provided on a voluntary basis by employers.

+Overall, most of the studies identified, including those using ASC-WDS, suggest that the combined effect of different elements of good work does have a positive impact on retention.

 UK evaluations of recruitment and retention measures in social care